 In an agricultural economy, the higher-quality limestone soils of the valley were one reason for bypassing the Blue Ridge.
 Even today, Virginia's two primary agricultural producers are Augusta and Rockingham counties.
 Recognizing the uneconomic value of farming in the mountains, Virginia purchased the hard-scrabble farms in the Blue Ridge 70 years ago and donated the land to the Federal government for Shenandoah National Park.

-However, a more substantial reason for settling the Shenandoah Valley from the north rather than the east was cultural rather than physical.
+However, another key reason for settling the Shenandoah Valley from the north rather than the east was cultural rather than physical.

 The religious intolerance in Europe spurred many refugees to flee to the New World in the first half of the 1700's.
 Virginia had "established" the Anglican church as an official part of the government.
 Mandatory church levies (i. e., taxes collected by the sheriff) funded both social welfare and church operations, including the construction of the brick colonial churches still seen in Tidewater today (such as Bruton Parish church in Williamsburg and Pohick Church in Fairfax County).